Mother: Christine Johnson, a school custodian

 1974 - Earns the nickname "Magic" after a game his sophomore year of high school, in which he amasses 36 points, 18 rebounds and 16 assists.
 Lansing State Journal sportswriter Fred Stabley, Jr. is the first to call him Magic.

 1975-1977 - Is named to the All-State team and leads his team to a state championship.
-He's a nationally sought after commodity by college basketball programs and chooses Michigan State University in East Lansing.
+He is a nationally sought after commodity by college basketball programs and chooses Michigan State University in East Lansing.

 1978 - The Michigan State Spartans win the Big Ten Championship.

-1979 - Leaves Michigan State to turn pro.
+1979 - Johnson leaves Michigan State to turn pro.
 He is the NBA first overall draft pick and is selected by the Los Angeles Lakers.

 1982 - Is named Finals MVP after a 4-2 win over the Philadelphia 76ers.

-1987 - Is named Finals MVP for a 4-2 win over Larry Bird and the Boston Celtics.
+1987 - Is named Finals MVP after a 4-2 win over Larry Bird and the Boston Celtics.
 He is also named League MVP.

 1987 - Magic Johnson Enterprises is founded.
-Johnson is chairman and CEO.
+Johnson is the chairman and CEO.

 1988 - Johnson's fifth NBA championship is the Lakers second championship win in two years, a 4-3 win over the Detroit Pistons.